damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 - Send emails via `mail()` function
 - Use any server-side language or script

-This kinds of actions depend necessarily on server-side processing, which are not handled by static-only web servers, as we explained in the [first post of this series][part-1].
+These kinds of actions depend necessarily on server-side processing, which are not handled by static-only web servers, as we explained in the [first post of this series][part-1].

 ### Overcoming the limitations

-_Users Authentication_
+_User Authentication_

-Despite not having the ability to register users nor having admin access for ourselves, with tools like [Firebase] we can power-up our static site with [user authentication][firebase-user-auth].
+Despite not having the ability to register users, nor having admin access for ourselves, with tools like [Firebase] we can power-up our static site with [user authentication][firebase-user-auth].
 Find more [cool stuff][firebase-cool-stuff] here, from the same source.